meilisearch/specifications/text/0033-logging.md

 - Store logs on filesystem (give us future possibilites of rolling strategy).
 We will keep an eye on https://roadmap.meilisearch.com/c/81-specify-log-path, Github issues and, Slack Community messages.
 Keep in mind that it is possible to send logs to files using `syslog` or `systemd` journalctl.
 - Develop an API endpoint to search for logged events and configure the logging policy for the instance (SaaS feature in mind).
-- Add syntaxic sugar helper flag like `-v, -vv, -vvv` that can be translated to a `LOG_LEVEL` value.
+- Add syntaxic sugar helper flag like `-v, -vv, -vvv` that can be translated to a `MEILI_LOG_LEVEL` value.

 ## 4. Planned Changes

 ### 0.21

 #### Core
-- Use a consistent method to log (relative to internal implementation)
+- Use a consistent method to log (relative to internal implementation).
 - Log output should start with the mandatory log format part.
-- The HTTP logs should be logged as described in this spec
+- The HTTP logs should be logged as described in this spec.
-- The users should be able to choose the log level by filling the `LOG_LEVEL` environment variable
+- The users should be able to choose the log level by filling the `MEILI_LOG_LEVEL` environment variable.
 - If log level is set to `DEBUG`, the `/search` endpoint should output request parameters and body response as a log output.

 #### Documentation